26 Feb The Benefits of Vitamin B

 Vitamin B9 (Folate/Folic Acid) is also beneficial during pregnancy and may even discourage memory loss.
 Great sources include leafy greens, seafood, beets, fortified cereals, lean meats, asparagus, legumes and seeds.

 Vitamin B12 (Cobalamin) is like Queen B. It works with B9 and iron to regulate our red blood cells and stimulate hemoglobin production.
 Plus, a recent study reported on February 25, 2015 at the University of St. George’s London reveals that Vitamin B9 and B12 may prevent Alzheimer’s disease (ScienceDaily).
 People in the early stages of dementia were found to benefit from having a greater concentration of B vitamins within their systems.
 Levels of homocysteine, a molecule known to heighten cognitive decline, were lowered substantially with the help of a little B. Munch on fish, shellfish, lean meats, eggs and dairy products, and if you are a vegetarian or vegan, be sure to take a daily supplement.
+A B12 dosage each day might be of good benefit to seniors who may be lacking in this essential vitamin.

 Popping a daily vitamin-B-complex supplement will give you that extra hit of wellness that we all need.